Office/Lab: SDSU Main Campus, Life Science 352/341

 B.S.
 Marine Biology, University of California, Los Angeles

-Research Interests: Community ecology, biodiversity, biogenic habitat and foundation species, conservation ecology
+Research Interests: Community ecology, seascape ecology, foundation species, conservation and restoration ecology, social-ecological systems

 Julia Ledbetter (M.S.)